BiosecSFA/gentangle/README.md

 ## Documentation

 Please visit the [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for detailed, updated documentation.
+Alternatively, if you prefer to have all the documentation compiled into a single document, we have you covered with the [GENTANGLE manual in PDF format](https://biosecsfa.github.io/gentangle/GENTANGLE_manual.pdf).

 ## License